 (b) if the premises are on land that is subject to the Registration of Deeds Act 1856, the holder of an estate or interest in the land that is registered by memorial under that Act;

-“submission” means a submission made by an owner or interested person to the Commissioner of Police that a fortification removal notice should not be issued;
+submission means a submission made by an owner or interested person to the Commissioner of Police that a fortification removal notice should not be issued;

-“submission period” has the meaning given by section 69(2)(b).
+submission period has the meaning given by section 69(2)(b).

 (2) Premises are heavily fortified if there are, at the premises, fortifications to an extent or of a nature that it would be reasonable to regard as excessive for premises of that kind.